Zimbra/zinstaller/README.md

 # Automated installation of Zimbra and Lets Encrypt

 This article introduces the `zinstaller` script that can be used for automating the installation of Zimbra.
-The `zinstaller` script will install a Zimbra 9 single server on Ubuntu 18 or Ubuntu 20 and will also obtain and install a 60-day trial license.
+The `zinstaller` script will install a Zimbra 9 single server on Ubuntu 20 and will also obtain and install a 60-day trial license.

 If you are new to Zimbra, the `zinstaller` script makes it easy to evaluate Zimbra on premise.
 If you already run Zimbra you can use `zinstaller` to preview the latest features.
 Developers can use `zinstaller` as an easy way to set-up a development server.